 2. Hourly pay: To change the default calculated amount, uncheck "Auto calculate" and key in a custom amount.

-3. Type: Refers to the type of workday this rate should be applied to, e.g. different overtime rate applied on off day and holidays only.
+3. Type: Refers to the type of workday this rate should be applied to, e.g. different overtime rates applied on off days and holidays only.

 4. Days: Refers to the specific day the work day falls on, e.g. apply this specific overtime rate to holidays that fall on a Sunday only.